 Look carefully at your lifestyle and budget right now

 Are there ways you could save money?
-Do you currently have a job that would allow you to save additional money towards a study abroad experience?
-If you don't have a job currently, would you consider getting one?
-Many students are able to save substantial funds toward their study abroad experience just by working part-time and budgeting carefully.
+Do you currently have a job that would allow you to save additional money for a study abroad experience?
+If you don't have a job currently, could you consider getting one?
+Many students are able to save substantial funds for studying abroad just by working part-time and budgeting carefully.

 Consider the program location

 Program costs can vary widely by program location.
-For example, many large cities in Europe have high costs of living, while cities of comparable size in Latin America or Africa usually have much lower costs of living.
-Consider a program in a non-traditional location - you will usually save money!
-Also, you may find that a program in a small town or city, regardless of the country, provides better value than a program in a large city.
+For example, many large cities in Europe have high costs of living while cities of comparable size in Latin America usually have much lower costs of living.
+Consider studying abroad in a less traditional location - you will usually save money!
+Also, you may find that a program in a small town or city, regardless of the country, provides better value than a program that is based in a large city.